graalvm/graal-languages-demos/graalpy/graalpy-apache-arrow-guide/README.md

 }
 ```

-❶ Specify directory where resources will be copied.
+❶ Specify directory where python resources will be copied.

-❷ Copy the resources from Virtual File System to the directory specified.
-This step is needed because PyArrow ...?
+❷ Copy the resources from Virtual File System (from the jar) to the directory specified in previous step.
+We are using real file system since

 ❸ Create the context with the given configuration.